 It is possible to create a revocable living trust in California or Texas (or anywhere in the US) without a lawyer.
 However, it takes more work than creating a will: you have to actually add assets to the trust.
 An estate planning lawyer can save you money in the long run by determining which of your assets do and do not belong in the trust, when to add them, and how to best manage them.
 Invest in hiring an Attorney for more than drafting paperwork—you will gain expert advice that can anticipate issues and opportunities that you may not be aware of.

 The attorneys at Holman Law are here to help!
 Set up a conversation about starting a trust today.

 Estate Planning Attorney Licenced in California and Texas

 More families than ever are moving from California to Texas.
 An estate planning lawyer licensed in both states—like Steven C. Holman—can help Texas and California residents set up living trusts.
 Contact us to get started with a free consultation today!

 How does a revocable trust avoid probate?

 A revocable trust ensures that assets are given to the appropriate beneficiaries through a third party—the trust.
-This circumvents the very questions about inheritance that a probate court is meant to answer.
-The probate court is no longer needed or legally required.
+This circumvents the any questions about inheritance that a probate court determines.
+Having a revocable living trust legally avoids probate court.

 How do you revoke a revocable living trust?